bSharpCb/mons-builder/README.md

 ## Customization

 You can modify the coverage requirements by editing the `COVERAGE_REQUIREMENTS` dictionary in the script.
 The keys are attack types, and the values are the number of Pokémon that should resist that type.

+You can also modify the type effectiveness chart by editing the `TYPE_CHART` dictionary if you need to adjust how resistances are calculated.

 ## Example Output